hecnguyen/HR-Analysis/README.md

 • Offering employees additional stock options helps to strengthen the employee loyalty to the company

-• Investiage why people with higher level of work life balance often leave the company to find better opportunities</p>
+• Investigate why people with higher level of work life balance often leave the company to find better opportunities</p>